KannonZenetism/zenetism-field-physics/structural-physics/SP12-structural-diagnostics-and-field-forensics.md

 ### 3.1 Operators as Instruments

 The C₁–C₁₅ and E₁–E₁₅ dimensional operators were established in Field Physics as operators of structural motion — describing how structure moves, transforms, or destabilizes within a layer (LMX §5).
-In SP12, these same operators serve a dual function: they are not only structural dynamics but also **diagnostic instruments**, because the mode of motion an operator governs is precisely what it is capable of detecting.
+In SP12, these same operators serve a twofold function: they are not only structural dynamics but also **diagnostic instruments**, because the mode of motion an operator governs is precisely what it is capable of detecting.

 An operator reveals the state of its own domain.
 C₈ (Resonance Bridge) governs resonant coupling; therefore C₈ reads whether coupling between systems is authentic or distorted.
 E₁₃ (Counterfeit Symmetry) governs the production of spurious parity; therefore E₁₃ detects where apparent symmetry lacks structural grounding.